 The specific provisions of Singapore’s Penal Code are referred to as Section 377A.
 This provision describes consensual sex between two men as an act of “gross indecency” and is punishable by imprisonment for up to two years.
 Prosecutions under Section 377A are rare, but the local LGBTQ community has been advocating for many years for the law to be removed.

 Previous legal challenges to overturn the ban have failed, although recent opinion polls indicated there is growing support for LGBTQ equality.

 This latest legal challenge is currently being heard by the High Court of Singapore.

 There are three separate cases on this issue, all being heard concurrently by Justice See Kee Oon of the High Court.
 Singapore’s Attorney General is the respondent in all three cases.
-As well as Johnson Ong Ming – a high-profile DJ who performs as DJ Big Kid – the other complainants are Bryan Choong Chee Hong, the former head of an LGBTQ rights charity, and Tan Seng Kee, a retired doctor.
+As well as Johnson Ong, the other complainants are Bryan Choong Chee Hong, the former head of an LGBTQ rights charity, and Tan Seng Kee, a retired doctor.
 Hearings are being held in chambers and are not open to the public.

 The multicultural make-up of Singapore’s population of 5.6 million seems to push Singapore to being relatively socially conservative.
 Religion plays an important role in the day-to-day life of many people.
 Addressing questions of LGBTQ equality, Prime Minister Lee Hsien Loong has said that Singapore society “is not that liberal on these matters”.